-- 3) Weekly delivery: \$0.07811/KW of Reserved Capacity per week. - 4) Daily delivery: \$0.01301/KW of Reserved Capacity per day during peak periods. \$0.01115/KW of Reserved Capacity per day during off-peak periods.
-The total demand charge in any week, pursuant to a reservation for Daily delivery, shall not exceed the rate specified in section B.(3) above times the highest amount in kilowatts of Reserved Capacity in any day during such week. - 5) Hourly delivery: \$0.00081/KW of Reserved Capacity per hour during peak periods. \$0.00046/KW of Reserved Capacity per hour during off-peak periods.
-The total demand charge in any day, pursuant to a reservation for Hourly delivery, shall not exceed the rate specified in section B.(4) above times the highest amount in kilowatts of Reserved Capacity in any hour during such day.
+- of Reserved Capacity per day during off-peak periods.
+The total demand charge in any week, pursuant to a reservation for Daily delivery, shall not exceed the rate specified in section A(3) above times the highest amount in kilowatts of Reserved Capacity in any day during such week. - Hourly delivery: On-peak, the demand charge identified in Attachment H-1, tab "Projected Attachment H," line 16 multiplied by the Reserved Capacity per hour during on-peak periods.
+Off-peak, the demand charge in Attachment H-1, tab "Projected Attachment H," line 17 multiplied by the Reserved Capacity per hour during off-peak periods.
+The total demand charge in any day, pursuant to a reservation for Hourly delivery, shall not exceed the rate specified in section A(4) times the highest amount in kilowatts of Reserved Capacity in any hour during such day.